Copula Based Fusion of Clinical and Genomic Machine Learning Risk Scores for Breast Cancer Risk Stratification: Preliminaries

 where $C$ is the copula of $(X,Y)$.

-In this work, $X$ and $Y$ are the clinical and genomic machine learning risk scores, respectively.
+In this work, $X$ and $Y$ are the clinical and gene-expression machine learning risk scores, respectively.
 To work on the copula scale, we convert these scores into \emph{pseudo-observations} by ranking:

-where $n$ is the number of patients and $\mathrm{rank}(\cdot)$ is the average rank.
+where $n$ denotes the number of patients, and $\operatorname{rank}(X_i)$ and $\operatorname{rank}(Y_i)$ denote the midranks of $X_i$ and $Y_i$, respectively, among the clinical and gene-expression risk scores.
 The pairs $(U_i,V_i)$ lie in $(0,1)^2$ and are approximately sampled from the underlying copula.
-Any subsequent quantity computed from $C$ (for example, tail-dependence coefficients) therefore depends only on the joint behaviour of the risk scores and not on their marginal calibration.
+Any subsequent quantity computed from $C$ therefore depends only on the joint behaviour of the risk scores and not on their marginal calibration.